Night of January 16th

 Using a criminal as an example of heroic individualism is something Ayn Rand was often criticized for.
 A casual reader can take a very negative message and start justifying selfishness or treat all rules with disdain.
 However, Rand did clarify that “I do not think that a swindler is a heroic character… But for the purpose of dramatizing the conflict of independence versus conformity, a criminal – a social outcast – can be an eloquent symbol… A career of crime is not, in fact, the way to implement one’s self-esteem.”

-Why should you read it: This small play contains the entire philosophy of Ayn Rand.
+Why should you read the book: This small play contains the entire philosophy of Ayn Rand.
 That “Your life, your achievement, your happiness, your person are of paramount importance.
 Live up to your highest vision of yourself no matter what the circumstances you might encounter.
 An exalted view of self-esteem is a man’s most admirable quality.”
 And in these testing times where society continuously tries to make us conform to its sense of morals and growth, this is a lesson worth living and dying for!